 Not only is it rich with links to tons of educational content, but it’s visually engaging as well.

-You can find other great resource section examples here:
+Other great resource section examples include:

 Goals for Your Glossary Pages